Image and Media File Best Practices

 Landing Pages

-On the Design tab of the editor, click Edit Page Properties to view the width setting:
+On the Design tab of the editor, click Edit Page Properties:

 This setting should determine the maximum width of your images, and you can scale them as needed from there.